 \section{Introduction}

-Categorical responses, whose measurement scale consists of a set of categories, arise naturally in many different scientific disciplines, including social sciences for measuring attitudes and opinions, health sciences for measuring responses of a medical treatment, behavioral sciences for diagnosis of mental illness, ecology for primary land use in satellite image, education for student responses, marketing for consumer preferences, and many others \citep{agresti2018introduction}.
-When the response is binary, generalized linear models have been used widely \citep{pmcc1989, dobson2018}.
-When responses have three or more categories, multinomial logistic models have been commonly used in the literature \citep{pmcc1995, atkinson1999, bu2020}, which include four kinds of logit models, {\it baseline-category}, {\it cumulative}, {\it adjacent-categories}, and {\it continuation-ratio} logit models.
+Categorical responses, in which the measurement scale consists of a set of categories, arise naturally in many scientific disciplines.
+Examples include the social sciences for measuring attitudes and opinions, health sciences for measuring responses to a medical treatment, behavioral sciences for diagnosing mental illness, ecology for determining primary land use in satellite images, education for measuring student responses, marketing for determining consumer preferences, among many others \citep{agresti2018introduction}.
+When the response is binary, generalized linear models are widely used \citep{pmcc1989, dobson2018}.
+When responses have three or more categories, multinomial logistic models are popular \citep{pmcc1995, atkinson1999, bu2020}, and include four kinds of logit models: {\it baseline-category}, {\it cumulative}, {\it adjacent-categories}, and {\it continuation-ratio} logit models.